markdownbiblestudy/markdown_bible_study/README.md

 So that's it!
 I'm gonna provide some comedic feedback on the Bible and probably offend some Christians out there!!

 # HAVE FUN!!!!!!

+EDIT: I know that there isn't a folder for the New Testament yet.
+Aparantly You can't add an empty folder into github. :-/ Once I get there the folder should be there.